 Although not perfect (but what is?), HTTPS is a good security measure for websites.
 If it wasn’t, then none of the billions of financial transactions and transfers of personal data that happen every day on the internet would be possible, and the internet itself (and possibly the world economy!) would collapse overnight.

-That HTTPS implementation is increasingly becoming standard on websites is great for both security and for privacy (as it makes the job of the NSA and its ilk much harder!).
+That HTTPS implementation is increasingly becoming standard on websites is great for both

 The main thing to remember is to always check for a closed padlock icon when doing anything that requires security or privacy on the internet.
 If you are using an insecure internet connection (such as a public WiFi hotspot) you can still surf the web securely as long as you only visit HTTPS encrypted websites.